vtex-sites/base.store/README.md

 ```

 The `@apply` directive exists because we are using [Tailwind CSS](https://tailwindcss.com/).
 To learn more about tailwind, [see their docs](https://tailwindcss.com/docs).
 To know more about our best practices on using tailwind, see the [Styling Components](#%EF%B8%8F-styling-components) section.
 This `data-store-button` is a CSS data attribute selector.
-To know which selectors are available, check [store-ui docs](https://storeui.netlify.app/).
+To know which selectors are available, check [FastStore UI docs](https://faststoreui.netlify.app/).

 Now, open `Button.tsx` and import this CSS with:
 ```tsx